kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - The issue stays in Review/QA pipeline until all PRs are merged.
 It means that
   - All tests are written
-    - If tests are in a separate PR than the PR with tests should be merged
+    - If tests are in a separate PR, then the PR with tests should be merged
   - The documentation is updated
-    - If the issue requires a documentation update than the PR with documentation update should be merged
+    - If the issue requires a documentation update then the PR with the documentation update should be merged
   - When all the PRs are merged, the assignee moves the Issue to `Done`
   - The assignee doesn't close the GH issue, but only moves it to the `Done` pipeline in ZH

-- GP & P see if new Issues need to be filed as follow up (or maybe a touch up)
+- GP & P see if new Issues need to be filed as follow-up (or maybe a touch up)
-  - Once there is nothing else to do, GP & P move the Issue to "Close"
+  - Once there is nothing else to do, GP & P move the Issue to "Closed"
   - If an issue stays in `Done` for 2 sprints in a row, it is closed automatically

 ### Filing an issue